Šime Fantela

 Šime Fantela (born 19 January 1986) is a Croatian professional sailor.
 Competing in the 470 class with Igor Marenić, he won gold at the 2016 Summer Olympics, the 2009 World Championships, and three European Championships (2009, 2011, 2012).
 At the 470 World Championships in 2009 in Rungsted, Fantela and Marenić became the first Croatians to win a gold medal at the ISAF World Championships.

+Šime and his younger brother Mihovil Fantela competed for Croatia at the 2020 Summer Olympics in the 49er event, and again in the same event at the 2024 Summer Olympics.

 Career

 Early career

 Fantela began sailing at the age of six.
-He competed in Optimist World Championships class winning bronze in 1998 and gold in 2000.
+He competed in Optimist World Championship class winning bronze in 1998 and gold in 2000.

 After the early successes in Optimist, he switched to the 470 class with his colleague Igor Marenić.
 In six junior years in 470, they have won plenty of medals.
 They have become World Junior Champions on three occasions (2003, 2005 and 2007).
 They also won silver medal in 2006 and a bronze medal in 2004.
 At the European Junior Championships, they have won three medals; gold in 2005 and two silver medals (in 2002 and 2006).
-They won gold medal at the 2005 Summer Universiade in Izmir, Turkey.
+They won gold medal at the 2005 Summer Universiade in İzmir, Turkey.
 At their first Mediterranean Games they finished 4th.

 Their first bigger success among the seniors came in 2006 when they finished fifth at the World Championships.
 One year later, at the 2007 World Championships they finished sixth and earned an Olympic quota place for 2008 Summer Olympics becoming the fourth Croatian crew to qualify for the Olympics in 470 class.